Ontario College Applicants

-- Transfer credits will be granted on a case-by-case basis, depending on the academic content of the program you're enrolled in.
+- Transfer credits will be granted on a case-by-case basis up to a maximum of 1.0 unspecified credits, depending on the academic content of the program you're enrolled in.

 If you’ve completed a two-year diploma program, or two years of a three-year diploma:

-- Up to a maximum of 3.0 unspecified credits may be granted, depending on the academic content of the program completed or the program you're enrolled in, respectively
+- Up to a maximum of 3.0 unspecified credits may be granted, depending on the academic content of the program completed or the program you're enrolled in.

 If you’ve completed a three-year diploma program:

 - Up to a maximum of 5.0 transfer credits may be granted, depending on the academic content of the program completed.
 Students who receive 4.0 or more credits must be awarded transfer credit to all first year required courses to be eligible for admission to limited enrolment programs.